Britain's FTSE gets a boost from China export data

 Standard Chartered is also set to become one of 18 members to join China’s yuan-denominated gold benchmark, the Shanghai Gold Exchange said.

-Britain’s FTSE 100 rose 120.50 points, or 1.9 percent to close at 6,362.99 points, its highest level in more than four months.
-Financial firms, mining companies and energy stocks combined added more than 100 points to the index’s rise.
+Britain’s FTSE 100 rose 114.00 points, or 1.8 percent, to 6,356.39 by 1348 GMT, its highest level in more than four months.
+Financial firms, mining companies and energy stocks combine added more than 60 points to the index’s rise.

 “Its outlook disappointed investors as the growing spectre posed by discounters Aldi and Lidl remains,” said Russ Mould, Investment Director at AJ Bell.

-Outside the blue chips, Premier Foods slumped 26.8 percent after U.S. spice maker McCormick called off its takeover proposal for the British food company.
+Outside the blue chips, Premier Foods dropped 24.6 percent after U.S. spice maker McCormick called off its takeover proposal for the British food company.
 Premier remains up around 36 percent since March 23, when it rejected McCormick’s initial bid.

 ADVISORY- Reuters plans to replace intra-day European and UK stock market reports with a Live Markets blog on Eikon (see cpurl://apps.cp./cms/?pageId=livemarkets for site in development).
 In a real-time, multimedia format from 0600 London time through the 1630 closing bell, it will include the best of our market reporting, Stocks Buzz service, Eikon graphics, Reuters pictures, eye-catching research and market zeitgeist.
 Breaking news and dramatic market moves will continue to be alerted to all clients and we will continue to provide a short opening story and comprehensive closing reports.